 An applicant for such a position must sign a consent form so the private employer may request a criminal records review and disclose the applicant's criminal history.

-persons.
+SUSAN HENDERSON MOORE not more than five persons.
+It shall be a Class C felony if such crime is committed against more than five persons.
 There are exemptions for law enforcement officers or other governmental agencies performing their official duties.
 There are exemptions for health care providers obtaining, using, disclosing, or permitting access to any personal health information record as otherwise authorized or required by state or federal law.